FelixJaschul/raytracerX11/README.md

 ![Alt text](GAME.png)

 #### TL:DR
-you run it with make run lol.
+you run it with make all lol.
 Good luck
 - obv only runs on LINUX (tested) or WSL (tested) and on MACOS (my setup) if XQuartz is installed (because X11 ??)
 - the performance has nothing to do with the software but how trash your cpu is bla bla.
 - bla bla.
 Windows wont be supported bla bla.